 What happens to your product feedback

-All new requests are set to the "Awaiting Feedback" status so that more people can vote, prioritize and give us information.
-This allows us to gauge demand, gather use cases and automatically establish impact and value.
+All new requests are set to the Awaiting Feedback status so that more people give us information and vote on requests.
+This allows us to gauge demand, gather use cases, and establish impact and value.

-Our product feedback portal always has the most up-to-date information about our products and what we’re building next.
+Our product feedback portal has the most up-to-date information about our products and what we’re building next.
 We will always provide an explanation as to the nature of the status update.

 How long will it be before the product team reviews my idea?